w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 Tickets serve as anonymous entries into the block production mechanism.
 They are not immediately required for block production; instead, the system operates two epochs in advance.
-This mechanism is part of the SAFROL algorithm, a refined version of the original [SASSAFRAS](./learn-sassafras.md) algorithm.
+This mechanism is part of the SAFROLE algorithm, a refined version of the original [SASSAFRAS](./learn-safrole.md) algorithm.

 ### Refine Function